 The world of the rich and famous is peppered with couples who bestow outlandish monikers on their offspring.

-Elon Musk of Tesla fame and his spouse Grimes (aka Claire Elise Boucher) no doubt concur, naming their son X Æ A-12 (pronounced Bob maybe?).
+Elon Musk of Tesla fame and his spouse Grimes (aka Claire Elise Boucher) no doubt concur, naming their son X Æ A-12 (pronounced Bob, maybe?).

 That turned out to be a whoopsie.
 In California, where the lad was born, given names can only use the 26 letters of the alphabet.
-Ever the innovators, the Musks have named the little rascal X Æ A-Xii (still pronounced Bob?).
+Ever the innovators, the Musks named the little rascal X Æ A-Xii (still pronounced Bob?).

 And, Virginia Van Zanten of Vogue brings us these gems, “Cameron Diaz and Benji Madden named their little girl Raddix.
 Then consider rocker Frank Zappa’s (fittingly) bizarrely-bestowed children: Moon Unit, Dweezil, and Diva Thin Muffin.
 More recently, rapper Cardi B named her baby girl Kulture.”

 The British aristocracy has made a habit of patching together family names.
 The BBC notes that it is “the way in which top families advertised their rich heritage and titles.”

 Spare a thought for the clerk tasked with finding space on the form to register the birth of Leone Sextus Denys Oswolf Fraudatifilius Tollemache-Tollemache de Orellana Plantagenet Tollemache-Tollemache.